REGISTRATIONS AND RENEWALS

 After the initial registration of the vehicle, you will be mailed a “registration renewal card” to renew the license plate.

 You may renew your license plate registration in person at the tax collector’s office or by mailing the registration notice to the tax collector with your check or money order.
-When renewing by telephone you may use an electronic check or valid credit card; Internet renewals require a valid credit card.
-Online renewals are available on the State’s website.
+When renewing by telephone you may use an electronic check or valid credit card (fees apply); Internet renewals require a valid credit card.
+Online renewals are available here.
 Additional fees will be incurred for mail, telephone, or Internet renewals.

 Personalized plates plates also may be purchased for an additional $28 plate fee and $15 personalization fee.